- Religion and Philosophy»

-Moroni Saw Me: Life & Thoughts of a Saint - Equality
+Moroni Saw Me - Equality

 Following my baptism and confirmation as a member of The Church of Jesus Christ of Latter-day Saints, a whirlwind affair occurred with the Spirit and my ward or local congregation.
 I met mentors who shaped my world view for years to come like Katie Walker, Mavis Harrell, Patricia Morrell, Elaine Alderman, Albert Burns, Bishop Leet and a host of other people who if I listed them all would make a chapter in my book unto itself.

 I had a crush on Katie!
 Now, I at the time, did not think that it was appropriate for White people and Black people to date and marry because of what Mrs. Connell, rest her soul, had taught me be in third grade (Blacks and Whites do not go together.
 Get the book to read the story).
 I never tried even to hint at an attraction to Katie.
 It was because of her spiritual knowledge that I longed after her.
 Never did I have any impure feelings about her, only the longing heart of a pure boy who loved Christ.